openhab/openhab-docs/README.md

 - `concepts`

 The generation/update of these files can be triggered through `bash update-external-resources.sh` in the repo root.
-The process will create a temporary folder `_external_resources`, which is only used by the update script and can be ignored.
+The process will create a temporary folder `.external-resources`, which is only used by the update script and can be ignored.

 ## About the `_addons_*` Folders